cockroachdb/docs/src/current/v23.1/change-data-capture-overview.md

 To get started with changefeeds in CockroachDB, refer to:

 - [Create and Configure Changefeeds](create-and-configure-changefeeds.html): Learn about the fundamentals of using SQL statements to create and manage Enterprise and Core changefeeds.
-- [_Changefeed Sinks_](changefeed-sinks.html): The downstream system to which the changefeed emits changed row data.
+- [Changefeed Sinks](changefeed-sinks.html): The downstream system to which the changefeed emits changed row data.
 Learn about the supported sinks that Enterprise changefeeds can emit to.
-- [_Changefeed Messages_](changefeed-messages.html): The change events that emit from the changefeed to your sink.
+- [Changefeed Messages](changefeed-messages.html): The change events that emit from the changefeed to your sink.
 Learn about how messages are ordered at your sink and the options to configure and format messages.
 - [Changefeed Examples](changefeed-examples.html): Step-by step-examples for connecting to each changefeed sink.

-## Common tasks with changefeeds

 ### Authenticate to your changefeed sink